-Audrey Leviton is the executive director of PACT: Helping Children with Special Needs and co-director of the Child and Family Support Program at the Kennedy Krieger Institute.
+Audrey Leviton is the executive director of PACT: Helping Children with Special Needs and supervises the Child and Family Support Program at the Kennedy Krieger Institute.
 She is also an assistant vice president of the Kennedy Krieger Institute.

 Audrey Leviton received her Bachelor's of Arts from George Washington University in 1973.
 She went on to receive her Master's Degree in social work from the University of Maryland School of Social Work in 1978.
-She came to Kennedy Krieger in 1983, after spending five years as a social worker for the Baltimore City Department of Social Services working in single parent services and family day care.
+She came to Kennedy Krieger in 1983.

-In addition, Leviton is also co-director of the Child and Family Support Program, a program that provides home-based occupational therapy, physical therapy, speech and social work services to children with developmental disabilities and their families.
-She also supervises the Family Support Services Department at Kennedy Krieger Institute.
-Leviton's areas of interest are early intervention and family centered care.
+In addition, Leviton also supervises the Child and Family Support Program, a program that provides home-based occupational therapy, physical therapy, speech and social work services to young children with developmental disabilities and their families.
+Areas of interest are, early intervention, parent engagement, trauma informed interventions, parent-child attachment and family centered care.

 She is the current chairperson of the Private Providers Committee of the Baltimore Infants and Toddlers Program, as well as a past editor for the journal, Infants and Young Children.
-A current member of the Associated Jewish Charities Disability Taskforce, Leviton was awarded the 2001 William J. Hersey Award for exceptional commitment to children with disabilities.
+She is a current member of Baltimore Promise’s Kindergarten Readiness Quality Early Childhood Action Team, Maryland LAUNCH Young Child’s Wellness Council and the Maryland Fussy Baby Network group.
+Leviton was awarded the 2001 William J. Hersey Award for exceptional commitment to children with disabilities.